Skip to content

 Minnesota licenses the agency (a Protective Agent license) and certifies its employees, with an unusually specific training regime and a 6,000-hour experience gate to qualify.

-Individual officers in Minnesota typically must hold a no separate individual guard license — officers are employed under the agency license and must meet the board's training requirements.
-The state requires 12 hours of pre-assignment training within 21 days of hire, plus 6 hours of board-certified continuing education each year before or shortly after an officer begins work.
-When you hire, confirm that the guards actually assigned to your site hold current registrations — a valid company license doesn't guarantee every officer on the roster is properly credentialed and trained.
+Individual officers in Minnesota generally must hold a no separate individual guard license — officers are employed under the agency license and must meet the board's training requirements, and the state requires 12 hours of pre-assignment training within 21 days of hire, plus 6 hours of board-certified continuing education each year.
+A valid company license doesn't guarantee every officer on the roster is credentialed and trained, so confirm the guards actually assigned to your site hold current registrations — verifying the company and the people are two separate checks.

 How to verify a security license in Minnesota